Didisimmons/Ayo-Recipes/TEST.md

     4. Confirm that when the category image pill is clicked or the header text beside the image pill  is clicked the user is directed to the correct page.

-         Confirm that the user is directed to the correct page when the category image pill or the header text beside the image pill is clicked.
+         When the category image is clicked on the dev emulator, the user is indeed directed to the view category page.

          ![ view category page tablet view](static/images/readme/test/fig40.png "view category page tablet view ")